This page was last updated on 4 February 2025.

 The National Patient Safety Alert issued on 4th January 2024 stated that Saxenda (liraglutide) and Wegovy (semaglutide) remain available on the NHS via specialist weight management services.

-If I stop my GLP-1 RA, will I be allowed to restart it when it becomes available again?
+If I stopped my GLP-1 agonist, will I be allowed to restart it now it is available again?

 Everyone with diabetes should have a review with their health care professional periodically, and at least once a year.
-When supplies are regularly available again, your healthcare professional can discuss with you whether you would benefit from re-starting your GLP-1 RA treatment.
+Now supplies are available again, your healthcare professional can discuss with you whether you would benefit from re-starting your GLP-1 RA treatment.

 If you have had a good response to previous treatment and you would benefit from re-starting treatment, this may be appropriate for you.
 However, not everyone gets the intended benefit of treatment and so it may be that your healthcare professional might advise an alternative for you.

-People can now be switched to Rybelsus and Mounjaro.
+People can also be switched to Rybelsus and Mounjaro.

 Am I better having it when I can get hold of it, even if that’s occasionally, rather than stopping entirely?